sam-wee/edb-osp/food-for-thought/gateway-to-asean/_posts/2019-09-27-start-up-tips-in-asean.md

 Syakir enthuses, “Ideation workshops, accelerators to late-stage investors are easy to come by here in Singapore.
 It is a great place to be!”

 Widening your social circles is vital to becoming a successful entrepreneur, so join  [**the OS in Tech LinkedIn group**](https://www.linkedin.com/groups/10403548/) to connect with other like-minded individuals in Tech.

-**+++**

-Get inspired by similar stories like Syakir’s…

-Check out the profiles of Overseas Singaporeans such as our  [Stanford Sloan Fellow, Lin Zhihao](https://www.overseassingaporean.sg/en/stories?ArticleId=%7bDD54DB35-C307-4DAD-8BDF-412D035B5CDF%7d)  and  [Singaporean NASA Researcher, Poh Gang Kai](https://www.overseassingaporean.sg/en/stories?ArticleId=%7b1CC92654-11D9-446E-B6E0-14FBA02E98DA%7d).